factor/factor/README.txt

   make macosx-ppc X11=1

-Then bootstrap with the following pair of switches:
+Then bootstrap with the following switches:

-  ./factor -i=boot.image.ppc -no-cocoa -x11
+  ./factor -i=boot.ppc.image -ui-backend=x11

 Now if $DISPLAY is set, running ./factor will start the UI.